Last-Men-Standing/blueview-client/README.md

 You will need [Node](https://nodejs.org/en/download/) installed before running this software.

-Download and unpack zipped repository.
+Clone the repository, or download and unpack the zipped version.

 In your command line, navigate to the topmost directory, blueview-client.